Lobendava: Sights

 The main landmark of Lobendava is the Church of the Visitation of the Virgin Mary.
 It was built in the Baroque style in 1709–1712.
 Next to the church is a Baroque rectory dating from 1767.

-On Annaberg hill is located the Chapel of Saint Anne.
+On the hill Annaberg stands the Chapel of Saint Anne.
 It is a Baroque pilgrimage chapel, built in 1775–1777.
 The Stations of the Cross lead to the chapel.